-I did a stint as a Research Fellow at Queen's, developing bespoke image feature recognition software for Randox Laboratories.
+I completed my astrophysics PhD (with biomedical applications) at Queen's University Belfast in 2022.
+Following this, I worked as a post-doctural Research Fellow at Queen's, developing bespoke image feature recognition software for Randox Laboratories.

 This was a continuation of the biomedical applications I developed during my PhD.